 Laramie is a medium-sized city located in the state of Wyoming.
-With a population of 32,158 people and nine constituent neighborhoods, Laramie is the third largest community in Wyoming.
+With a population of 31,407 people and ten constituent neighborhoods, Laramie is the fourth largest community in Wyoming.

-Laramie is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
+Laramie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Laramie is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Laramie who work in teaching (15.96%), office and administrative support (13.98%), and management occupations (7.90%).
+There are especially a lot of people living in Laramie who work in teaching (17.23%), office and administrative support (10.17%), and management occupations (7.65%).

-The per capita income in Laramie in 2010 was $22,097, which is low income relative to Wyoming, and middle income relative to the rest of the US.
-This equates to an annual income of $88,388 for a family of four.
+The per capita income in Laramie in 2018 was $27,268, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
+This equates to an annual income of $109,072 for a family of four.
 However, Laramie contains both very wealthy and poor people as well.

-Laramie also has one of the higher rates of people living in poverty in the nation, with 30.78% of its population below the federal poverty line.
+Laramie is a somewhat ethnically-diverse city.
 The people who call Laramie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laramie residents report their race to be White, followed by Asian.
-Important ancestries of people in Laramie include Irish, English, Italian, and Scottish.
+Laramie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.82% of the city’s residents.
+Important ancestries of people in Laramie include German, English, Irish, Italian, and European.

 The most common language spoken in Laramie is English.
 Other important languages spoken here include Spanish and Chinese.